| Title: | Bayesian Estimation of Extreme Value Mixture Models |

 limits of the y-axis. |

-from the posterior distribution is available.
-The predictive distribution at the point
+Consider an extreme value mixture model and suppose a sample from the posterior distribution is available.
+The predictive distribution at the point is estimated as

 A plot of the estimate of the predictive distribution together with the data histogram.